 - quality of the programs

 Since the beginning of 2020, the zdi regional office has been actively involved at European level. zdi.NRW is a partner in the EU STEM Coalition.
 The EU-STEM Coalition is a Europe-wide network of national MINT platforms and promotes the European exchange of experience.
-This has been in place since 2020 to consolidate it ERASMUS+ project “towards a European STE(A)M Platform”. zdi.NRW brings in examples of good practice and gets to know new approaches from other MINT networks in Europe.
-On the pages of the EU-STEM Coalition, European colleagues report on their experiences, their motivation, their goals and challenges.
+This has been in place since 2020 to consolidate it ERASMUS+ project “towards a European STE(A)M Platform”. zdi.NRW brings in examples of good practice and learns about new approaches from other MINT networks in Europe.
+On the EU-STEM Coalition website, European colleagues report on their experiences, their motivation, their goals and challenges.

-Communication with the EU Commission, which, for example, also asks about needs and good practice from the regions, is based on zdi.NRW's membership in the EU-STEM Coalition.
+Communication with the EU Commission, e.g. B. also asks for needs and good practices from the regions, is based on zdi.NRW's membership in the EU-STEM coalition.

 The interest of European educational actors in the structures, measures and financing models at zdi is growing.
 In this way we can share our knowledge, but also learn from other STEM initiatives in the EU.

-We are happy to receive your suggestions, requests, questions and feedback – Please contact us!
+We would be happy to receive your suggestions, requests, questions and feedback – Please feel free to contact us!